 Should law enforcement officers refuse to write a ticket to the driver who rear-ended you, this makes it a little more challenging to prove the other driver was following you too closely.
 However, we have some techniques we can use, including interviewing witnesses and reviewing any video of the scene, to try to prove the other driver was at fault.

 In many cases, proving the other driver is at fault after they hit your car in a rear-end collision is possible.
-Should the facts in the case be in dispute, however, the team at the Fitch Law Firm LLC is ready to represent your interests.
+Should the facts in the case be in dispute, however, the team at The Fitch Law Firm LLC is ready to represent your interests.
 The rear driver had a duty of care to you, and a personal injury lawyer from our team can establish their negligence and bring you fair compensation.

 The Next Call You Make